hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-15thJune.md

 nav_order: 2
 ---

-# Week #2 (June 15th)
+# Meeting #2 -  June 15th

-- Work Completed
+### Work Completed during this Week

 - Web Interface prototype, for the Raspberry-Pi

+---

 ### Deploying a Raspberry-Pi prototype in the field